Bay Ridge Avenue station

-The Bay Ridge Avenue station is a station on the BMT Fourth Avenue Line of the New York City Subway, located at the intersection of Bay Ridge Avenue and Fourth Avenue in Bay Ridge, Brooklyn.
+The Bay Ridge Avenue station is a local station on the BMT Fourth Avenue Line of the New York City Subway, located at the intersection of Bay Ridge Avenue and Fourth Avenue in Bay Ridge, Brooklyn.
 It is served by the R train at all times.

 The Bay Ridge Avenue station was constructed as part of the Fourth Avenue Line, which was approved in 1905 and subsequently modified.
 Construction on the segment of the line that includes Bay Ridge Avenue started on January 24, 1913, and was completed in 1915.
 The station opened on January 15, 1916, as part of an extension of the BMT Fourth Avenue Line from 59th Street to 86th Street.
 The station's platforms were lengthened in 1926–1927, and again in 1970.
 The station was also renovated during the 1970s and in 2017.

 History

 Construction and opening

 The Bay Ridge Avenue station was constructed as part of the Fourth Avenue Line.
 The plan for the line was initially adopted on June 1, 1905, before being approved by the Appellate Division of the Supreme Court of New York on June 18, 1906 after the Rapid Transit Commission was unable to get the necessary consents of property owners along the planned route.
 The Rapid Transit Commission was succeeded by the New York State Public Service Commission (PSC) on July 1, 1907, and the PSC approved the plan for the line in October and November 1907.